User eXperience Perception Insights Dataset (UXPID): Synthetic User Feedback from Public Industrial Forums: Methods

-In parallel to this process, the data was anonymized by using the LLM to preserve privacy.
-In the system prompt it was asked to change company names with "[company\_name]", product names with "[product\_name]", article numbers with "[article\_no]", version numbers with "[version\_no]", user names with "[user\_name]", URLs with "[url]", and document names with "[document]".
-The LLM was also asked to slightly rephrase the comments.
+The LLM was instructed to lightly rephrase each comment while simultaneously replacing all identifying information with typed placeholders.
+Specifically, the model was asked to substitute: company names with \texttt{[company\_name]}, product names with \texttt{[product\_name]}, article numbers with \texttt{[article\_no]}, version numbers with \texttt{[version\_no]}, personal names and user names with \texttt{[user\_name]} (including names appearing after sign-off phrases such as ``best regards'' or ``thank you''), URLs with \texttt{[url]}, and document names with \texttt{[document]}.
+The model was explicitly instructed that privacy is the primary concern and that all personal data must be anonymized, even in ambiguous cases.

+Following the LLM pass, a classical pattern-matching step was applied to catch any residual identifiers the model may have missed.
+Regular expressions were used to detect and redact common personal data patterns, including email addresses, IP addresses, phone numbers, and remaining URL patterns not captured by the LLM.

+A manual review was carried out on a sample of processed branches to verify that no identifying information remained and that the synthesised text preserved the original meaning and technical content.